 Baku is trying its best to avoid confrontation with Russia and not to provoke hostile sentiments in the Kremlin.
 However, Azerbaijan is not willing to compromise on its independence, either.
 In 2012 Azerbaijan asked the Russians to leave the Gabala Radar Station, which marked a major milestone in the history of Azerbaijan.
 For the first time in the past 200 years, Azerbaijan no longer had to endure Russian soldiers on its soil.
 The decision came after Baku increased the annual rent price of the radiolocation center from $7 million to $300 million per year.
 The Azerbaijani government essentially asked the Russians out of the country, without explicitly saying as much.

-The “balance of powers” is the definition that most regional political experts, use to characterize Azerbaijan’s foreign policy course.
-Out of the three countries in the South Caucasus, Georgia’s pro-West stance is evident beyond suspicion.
-That Armenia has remained under the Kremlin’s sphere of influence is no secret, either.
-Whereas Azerbaijan is walking along a balanced trajectory, trying to slowly integrate into the Euro-Atlantic community without antagonizing Russia.
+The “balance of powers” is the most commonly used definition to characterize Azerbaijan’s foreign policy course.
+Out of the three countries in the South Caucasus, Georgia has a clearly pro-Western foreign policy agenda.
+Due to a number of subjective and objective reasons Armenia has remained under the Kremlin’s sphere of influence.
+Whereas Azerbaijan is walking along a thin trajectory in between, trying to slowly integrate into the Euro-Atlantic community without antagonizing Russia.
 Unlike Georgia, Azerbaijan did not sign the EU Association agreement during the Vilnius summit last year, but sufficed with ratifying a visa facilitation program with the EU, as did Armenia.
 However, unlike Erevan, Baku has signed neither the Free Trade Zone agreement of CIS countries, nor has expressed any intentions to join the Eurasian Customs Union.

 As Azerbaijan refuses to join the Russian led Union, Moscow increases the pressure on Baku.
 The first victims of the Kremlin’s fury were the Azerbaijani labor migrants in Russia, who are mainly engaged in blue collar work.
 Since Russia inherited most of the wealth of the Soviet Union, in the early aftermath of the dissolution of the Communist regime, laborers from all post-Soviet countries were flooding into Russia to earn money for living.
 War-torn Azerbaijan was no exception.
 Today, the trend is changing, as the number of Azerbaijanis coming back to their home country is increasing with every year, while the number of emigrants leaving for Russia is decreasing.
 However, there are still hundreds of thousands of households in Azerbaijan that are dependent on Russia for their monthly income.